 Community involvement is essential for many of the proposed Conceptual Plan activities and projects.
-Public involvement may include feedback on the organization and development of the Citizen Science program, planning and design of future projects, and maintenance activities.
+Public involvement may include feedback on the organization and development of the citizen science program, planning and design of future projects, and maintenance activities.
 Several maintenance activities will be suitable for community or volunteer participation.
 Community involvement is needed to encourage stewardship, care and maintenance of the Lamy OSP.
+Outreach to tribal groups on the long-term stewardhsip of the Lamy OSP will be an important activity.